 We've introduced a new infection control process for welcoming essential visitors to our homes.
 All essential visitors must agree to the following statements before proceeding inside the home:

 While we don’t know what the future looks like with the global pandemic, we’re doing everything we can to be as ready as we can be for whatever is round the corner.

-We’re investing in new technology such as automatic sanitising gates, portable fogging machines and airport-style infrared temperature scanners to help reduce the risk of bringing illness into the home.
+We’ve invested in new technology such as automatic sanitising gates (available in all of our homes), portable fogging machines and airport-style infrared temperature scanners to help reduce the risk of bringing illness into the home.